Recent Posts

 One of the more interesting coats of arms that I've discovered online during my search for corporate heraldry shaping the American tradition, are those of St. Anne's Parish.
 These arms stand out boldly, much like a peacock.
 Certainly not in a bad way, but rather unusual when compared to arms from its brother and sister parishes.
 Then again, most of those faith communities have not been around for more than 300 years.

-The designer, a well educated cleric with extensive research in American colonial Anglicanism, would abstractly combine parish history and its location forming a quartered coat of arms.
+The designer, a well educated cleric whose published extensively on American colonial Anglicanism, would abstractly combine parish history and its location to create these unique arms for St. Anne's.

-St. Anne's banner inside Washington National Cathedral during an Acolyte Festival
+St. Anne's banner led by the parish processional cross inside Washington National Cathedral

 Image Source: Washington National Cathedral Facebook page